 AI agent governance is the layer of controls, permissions, and audit logging that determines what an AI agent is allowed to see, which tools it can use, what actions it can take, and how every decision is recorded.
 It is distinct from model governance (which controls the LLM) and data governance (which controls the underlying data stores).

-Why do enterprises need AI agent governance?
+Why do companies need AI agent governance?

 Agents are not chatbots — they take actions, use tools, and access systems.
 Without governance, they can expose regulated data, execute unauthorized actions, hallucinate when they lack grounded data, and leave no defensible audit trail.
-No regulated enterprise can deploy agents at scale without it.
+No regulated company can deploy agents at scale without it.

 How is agent governance different from model governance?